Goldicott: Description

-Mount St Mary's Convent is a substantial one-storeyed concrete house situated on a prominent site in Grove Crescent, Toowong, overlooking the adjacent St Ignatius Catholic Church and with expansive views of Toowong and the Brisbane central business district.
+Golidcott is a substantial one-storeyed concrete house situated on a prominent site in Grove Crescent, Toowong, overlooking the adjacent St Ignatius Catholic Church and with expansive views of Toowong and the Brisbane central business district.

 The house is sited on a ridge and the property is terraced and has established vegetation including a Hoop Pine, jacarandas, frangipannis, mango trees and assorted eucalyptus.
 A simple timber building dominates the entrance to Mount St Mary's Convent from Grove Crescent.
 Original concrete steps leading to the house on the eastern side are decorated with early large terracotta urns.

 The house consists of the 1885 concrete section and a two-storey timber extension at the rear.
 The concrete section has a simple rectangular plan surrounded on three sides by a wide timber verandah, the soffit of which is clad with beaded boards and supported on pairs of square timber columns featuring large decorative timber sweeps.
 The high pitched double hipped roof of the early house, is clad with corrugated iron sheeting and abuts a smaller hipped section over the dining room.
 This principal roof is distinct from the hipped roof over the kitchen wing and later extensions.

 The early section of the house is constructed of mass concrete prepared in situ and cast with the specially devised movable formwork.
 The early concrete foundations have recently been underpinned.
 The external faces of the concrete walls on the verandah are rendered and scoured in imitation of ashlar stonework, whilst other external faces are plain rendered.

 The main entrance is on the north facade of the house, accessed by two tiers of recent concrete stairs.
 A large entrance door with side lights and a transom, is emphasised by a gable featuring a decorative timber fretwork panel.
 The doorway is flanked by two full length bay windows, of concrete construction, with full length sash walk through windows.
 A cavity above the window conceals the opened lower sash.
 The building features many timber framed vertical sash windows, with concrete sills.
 Several former walk-through windows have been shortened to form conventional sash windows, by introducing timber panels in the lower section of the original doorway.